Oxford Network of Peace Studies (OxPeace)

 Oxford has a unique comparative advantage.
 In addition to its wide range of relevant academic disciplines, it has strong links to practitioners.
 It is thus well placed to promote dialogue between the two communities, to bring scholarship and research to bear on policy analysis and practice and to draw on the insights of practitioners to inform scholarship.
 OxPeace seeks to promote links between grassroots practitioners, NGOs, policy makers and academic researchers.
 It sees opportunities for links with scholars and research institutes in the Global South.

-If you would like to join the OxPeace network (locally or worldwide), and/ or wish to post or receive information about relevant meetings, research, etc., please Contact: Dr Liz Carmichael MBE, St John’s College, email@example.com, tel.
-01865 277351 or Dr Andrew Gosler, Mansfield College, firstname.lastname@example.org, tel.
-01865 271158
+If you would like to join us and/or wish to post or receive information about the Network, please contact: Dr Liz Carmichael MBE, St John’s College, via email at email@example.com or by phone on 01865 277351; or Dr Andrew Gosler, Mansfield College, by email at firstname.lastname@example.org or by phone on 01865 271158.

 OxPeace Steering Committee: